-

 What legislation applies to arbitration in your country?
 Are there any mandatory laws?

 International arbitral proceedings having their seat in Greece were until recently governed by Law 2735/1999, by which Greece basically adopted the UNCITRAL Model Law on International Commercial Arbitration (1985).
-Law 2735/1999 was recently reformed by Law 5016/2023, which repeats to a great extent the provisions of the previous law, thus introducing major innovations by incorporating some of the 2006 amendments of the UNCITRAL Model Law.
+Law 2735/1999 was recently reformed by Law 5016/2023, which largely repeats the provisions of the previous law, introducing however major innovations by incorporating some of the 2006 amendments of the UNCITRAL Model Law.
 In general, the application of the provisions of the Seventh Book of GrCCP to international arbitral proceedings on an ancillary basis is not precluded as a matter of principle.

 -